 A special day is set aside prior to the beginning to Fall semester when faculty and staff volunteers help the new freshmen class move into their residence hall rooms.

 The first full week of Fall semester is packed with fun and informative programs and events to help the new and returning students meet one other, get reacquainted, and start the academic year off right!

 GSW’s mascot is the Hurricane.
 Several references to the winds/weather can be found around campus such as: street names, R.A.I.N, Aeolian (alumni newsletter), The Sou’wester (student newspaper), Zephyrs (recruitment team), Sirocco (Student Literary Magazine) etc.

 Held on the last day of class during Spring semester, the faculty and staff host an outdoor picnic with games, door prizes, and giveaways to show their appreciation to the student body.

-During the Fall semester, usually in October, the ATOD task force (Alcohol Tobacco and Other Drugs) puts on a special day for all students, faculty and staff to come and celebrate the new season by providing a weekend activity that doesn’t involve drugs or alcohol and still allows students to have a good time.
+During the Fall semester, usually in October, the ATOD task force (Alcohol, Tobacco, and Other Drugs) puts on a special week for all students, faculty, and staff to come and celebrate by providing activities that don’t involve drugs or alcohol and still allows students to have a good time.